MK316/Collaboration26/final-project/README.md

 ---

-### 3. 50-Minute Lesson Plan in 'lessonplan.md' file
+### 3. 50-Minute Lesson Plan: write this making a file named 'lessonplan.md' in the main branch of your github repository

 Design a complete 50-minute lesson.